-As one of the licensed bodies of the Engineering Council, the IRSE can register its suitably qualified members at all three grades; Chartered Engineer (CEng), Incorporated Engineer (IEng) and Engineering Technician (EngTech).
-The requirements for each of these registration levels is laid down in the Engineering Council's standard, UK-SPEC (UK Standard for Professional Engineering Competence)
+As a Professional Engineering Institution of the Engineering Council, the IRSE can register its suitably qualified members in the grades of Chartered Engineer (CEng), Incorporated Engineer (IEng) and Engineering Technician (EngTech).
+The requirements for each of these registration levels is laid down in the Engineering Council's standard, UK-SPEC (UK Standard for Professional Engineering Competence).

 Why Register as an Engineer or Technician with the Engineering Council?